 HIP does not negotiate any lifetimes.
 All ESP lifetimes are local policy.
 The only lifetimes a HIP implementation MUST support are sequence number rollover (for replay protection), and SHOULD support timing out inactive ESP SAs.
 An SA times out if no packets are received using that SA.
-The default timeout value is 15 minutes.
+Implementations SHOULD support a configurable SA timeout value.
 Implementations MAY support lifetimes for the various ESP transforms.
 Each implementation SHOULD implement per-HIT configuration of the inactivity timeout, allowing statically configured HIP associations to stay alive for days, even when inactive.